ChinmayMundane/chinmaymundane.github.io/_pages/about.md

 ---

 Hi!
 I am Chinmay Mundane, a pre-final year undergraduate student at the Department of Production Engineering, VJTI Mumbai.
-I am interested in robotics and its fields such as mechanical design, computer vision, control, and navigation.
-Along with this, I am greatly interested in motion planning and perception of autonomous vehicles and currently working on the same.
+I am interested in robotics and all that it offers such as mechanical design, computer vision, control, and navigation.
+Along with this, **I am greatly interested in motion planning and perception of autonomous driving and currently working on the same.**

 **Why am I into research?**